Scunthorpe Steelworks: Redbourn Hill ironworks

 The Redbourne Hill works shares were held by Monks and Hall (Warrington) in 1905, but sold to the Cwmfelin Steel and Tinplate Company (owned by a son of Richard Thomas) in 1907/8.
 Initially the works functioned as a source of pig iron.

 In 1933 a bar mill was transferred from the parent company's bar mill at Tredegar South Wales to the Redbourn site.
-Later in the 1930's Richard Thomas and Baldwins considered establishing a continuous strip mill at their Redbourn works, but under government pressure in the context of difficult economic conditions and unemployment in South Wales reversed their decision and instead placed the development at the EbbVale ironworks sites.
+Later in the 1930s Richard Thomas and Baldwins considered establishing a continuous strip mill at their Redbourn works, but under government pressure in the context of difficult economic conditions and unemployment in South Wales reversed their decision and instead placed the development at the EbbVale ironworks sites.

 A single 100 ton oxygen based (Oberhausen rotor) steelmaking converter was installed at Redbourn in 1961.

 The Redbourn works was originally supplied by two hand charged furnaces built 1875.
 Furnaces 3 and 4 were added in 1909 and 1919.
 In 1951/2 the 1875 furnaces were replaced by a single furnace.
 No.4 furnace was closed in 1977, and No.3 furnace was closed in 1979; the last furnace, No.2 was shut down in October 1979.